squaresapp/rawjs/readme.md

 - No virtual DOM.
 - No JSX.
 - No **SASS / LESS / PostCSS**.
 Write your CSS in TypeScript, and get all the benefits of styling becoming just another part of the code.
-- No **learning curve**.
-(There's a mindset shift.
-But if you know HTML, CSS, and JavaScript, you'll be able to get the hang of it within a few minutes.)

 Also: